NLnetLabs/nsd/doc/manual/installation.rst

 Introduction
 ============

-NSD consists of two programs: the zone compiler ``zonec`` and the name server ``nsd`` itself.
-The name server works with an intermediate database prepared by the zone compiler from standard zone files.

-For NSD operation this means that zones have to be compiled by ``zonec`` before NSD can use them.
-All this can be controlled via ``rc.d`` (SIGTERM,  SIGHUP) or :command:`nsd-control`, and uses a simple configuration file  ``nsd.conf``.
+NSD can be controlled via ``rc.d`` (SIGTERM,  SIGHUP) or :program:`nsd-control`, and uses a simple configuration file ``nsd.conf``.

 Installing with a package manager
 =================================

-Most package managers maintain a version of NSD, although this version can be outdated if this package has not been updated recently.
-If you like to upgrade to the latest version, we recommend :ref:`compiling NSD yourself<Building from source/Compiling>`.
+Most distributions maintain a version of NSD, although this version can be outdated if this package has not been updated recently.
+If you like to upgrade to the latest version, we recommend compiling NSD yourself.

 Debian/Ubuntu